Aktualisiert: 25. Mai 2021

 I have decided to dedicate a new category on my blog.
 This one is about short day-hikes, all originating in ports frequently called on by cruise ships.
 I can already add two articles to this category, as the hikes through Tyresta National Park in Sweden and the Cinque Terre in Italy both fit this description well.

 And I now have to add another hike, for sure one of the most spectacular I have ever explored, located close to the Norwegian town of Eidfjord.
-On this track, you will climb the naked granite slopes of the fjord, up to marvellous views over the entire valley.
+You will climb the naked granite slopes of the fjord on this track, up to marvellous views over the entire valley.
 I first discovered the Kjeasen back in 2017, while guiding a biking tour that, among other places, passed by the Sima Hydropower Plant.
-At the time I was only able to explore a little part, and despite calling to the port of Eidfjord more than twenty times over the next years, I could never make the time to examine more of it.
+When I was only able to explore a little part, and despite calling to the port of Eidfjord more than twenty times over the next years, I could never make the time to examine more of it.

 Finally, in the year 2019, I was able to return hither, shortly before disembarking.
 Having just finished my first contract as the leader of a fourteen persons strong team, I went there with all my colleagues as a teambuilding exercise.
 The entire thing really was the most prominent cherry atop a giant cake, made out of amazing experiences, and a long time with a great team.
 Therefore, this hike will always have a special place in my heart, and indeed returning to it is one of the things atop my bucket list.

 You will get a stunning view all over the fjord.